webtoknow/3-days-of-React-glamour/Day-3/Exercise/README.md

 ### Authentication guard

 🚀 Why did you implement the login functionality?
-Because you want a method to restrict the access for the user to some pages if he is not logged in.
+Because you wanted a method to restrict the access for the user to some pages if he is not logged in.
 Create a private *Route* function and check if the user has access to view the pages.

   🎁 The private *Route* function will be implemented into the root component: *App.tsx*.